 What are your disappointments of Galaxy S21 Ultra?

-Please let us know your thoughts on Galaxy S21 Ultra or your disappointments of Galaxy S21 Ultra in the comments.
+Please let us know your thoughts on the Galaxy S21 Ultra or your disappointments of Galaxy S21 Ultra in the comments.

 If you have any questions on using Galaxy S21, you may check our detailed step-by-step Galaxy S21 guides: